tskit-dev/tstrait/benchmarks/README.md

-What makes the small preset a fair substitute is not the timings but the distribution underneath them: the fraction of the nodes that a causal site's effect reaches, which is what the sweep costs. `--structure` measures it.
+What makes the small preset a fair substitute is not the timings but the distribution underneath them: the fraction of the nodes that a causal site's effect reaches, which is what the descent costs. `--structure` measures it.

 | | mean carrier fraction | median |
 |---|---|---|